 Alternative Sentencing Program (ASP)

-- Work Release - This is a GPS-monitored program that allows an offender to work up to 60 hours a week while serving time at the jail.
-The offender will be allowed to leave the jail to go to work and return when finished.
+- Work Release - This is a GPS monitored program that allows an offender to work up to 60 hours a week while serving time at the jail.
+The offenders will be allowed to leave the jail to go to work and return when finished.
+Arrangements can be made for full time students and unemployed offenders seeking employment.
+Offenders are checked on in the field by ASP Deputies and must submit to Portable Breath Tests and Urinalysis on a regular basis.

-- Home Detention - This is a variation of GPS-monitored work release that allows an offender to go to work and then return directly back to their home.
+- Home Detention - This is a variation of GPS monitored work release that allows an offender to go to work/school and return directly home when finished.
+Offenders are checked on at home and work by ASP Deputies and must submit to Portable Breath Tests and Urinalysis on a regular basis.

 Arapahoe Diverts the Mentally Ill for Treatment (ADMIT)

-ADMIT is a detailed and specialized sentencing option to receive mental health treatment as part of an offender's sentence.
+ADMIT is a detailed and specialized sentencing option for offenders to receive mental health and substance abuse treatment as part of their sentence.
+Space is limited and there are no fees associated with the ADMIT program.
+More information is available on the Arapahoe County Sheriff’s Office website (www.ArapahoeSheriff.org).
 This information packet explains more about the ADMIT Program.

 The Guide to Adjustment is a booklet provided to each offender detailing the rules and regulations of each program and it will answer most questions offenders and attorneys may have.